PedroLucasRod/Clock-Program/README.md

 Hello, I'm Pedro Lucas.
-This is a simple clock program to learn more about HTML, CSS and JS.
+This is a clock + stopwacth program to learn more about HTML, CSS and JS.